lamegaton/lamegaton.github.io/_posts/notebook/2021-08-24-quick-note-db-dbm.md

 *Notice:
 Sometime, you will see SNR = 20*log10(RMS(signal)/RMS(noise))
 So why do we have 20 here instead of 10?
-- As I understand, RMS is a amplitude value, and in this case we want to see the ratio in power.
+- As I understand, RMS is an amplitude value, and in this case we want to see the ratio in power.
-- Because power proprotional to amplitude square so if we square both (RMS(signal)/RMS(noise)) we will get 20
+- Because power proportional to amplitude square so if we square both (RMS(signal)/RMS(noise)) we will get 20
 ## In Summary:
-dB, decibel is any ratio in term of base-10-logarithm, dimentionless unit.
+dB, decibel is any ratio in term of base-10-logarithm, dimensionless unit.
-dBm, decibel-miliwat is any ratio wiht 1 mW as a reference power, dimentioned unit.
+dBm, decibel-milliwatt is any ratio with 1 mW as a reference power, dimensioned unit.